Intimacy with God

 So the outcome of intimacy with God is transformational.

-And then just a word that I want to add as we wrap up here that was on my heart as I was contemplating this passage again this morning, and that is the prospect that we have as it relates to seeing and knowing God.
+And then just a word I want to add as we wrap up that was on my heart this morning, and that is the prospect that we have as it relates to seeing and knowing God.

 Moses knew God in an extraordinary way.
 But even he was limited in how much of God he could see and know.
 He was always longing for more.
 He prayed, “God, show me your glory” (v.
 18).
 Apparently he was wanting a physical manifestation of God.

 God denied his request because He said, “No one can see Me and live.
-Moses if you saw Me physically the sight would kill you” (see v.
+Moses, if you saw Me physically, the sight would kill you” (see v.
 20).
-So even Moses as incredibly as he was able to know God, there were limitations on how much he could see and how much he could know.
+So even Moses was able to know God incredibly, but there were limitations on how much he could see and know.

-Then this promise as the huge prospect and what gives us hope and courage and faith to go on in this very fallen, prodigal world.
+Then this promise is what gives us hope and courage and faith to go on in this very fallen, prodigal world.
 One day we will see and know Him in a way that we can only dream of now, in a way that is not possible now.
-Now we see in a mirror dimly but then face to face exactly what Moses longed for, what he experienced in some small measure.
-But what he wanted was the full, unhindered open view just seeing God as He is.
+Now we see in a mirror dimly but then face to face—exactly what Moses longed for, what he experienced in some small measure.
+But what he wanted was the full, unhindered, open view.
+Just seeing God as He is.
 And we will see Him face to face.
 We will see Him as He is and—praise God—we will be like Him.

 So in the last chapter of the Bible we have that great vision of the Holy City, the throne of God and of the Lamb will be in it.
 And His servants will worship Him.
 They will see His face.
 Moses said, “Lord, I want to see Your glory.”

-Greater intimacy with the Lord will never come without getting our noses in His Book.
+Greater intimacy with the Lord will never come without spending time with Him, without listening to Him.
 As we often say, we want you to get into God’s Word so that His Word gets into you.
-To help you do that, I want to let you know about the Place of Quiet Rest Journal.
-This is one of those resources that does absolutely no good if it just sits on a shelf.
+To help you do that, I want to let you know about the Quiet Rest Challenge that’s kicking off today.
 Nancy put this together to help you establish and strengthen the habit of spending time with God every day.
-In the journal, she lists thirty days worth of recommended Scripture passages to read and then write out your responses and prayers.
-It might just be the tool you need that will give your devotional life a push to get it rolling.

 All Scripture is taken from the English Standard Version.